deveshm/connormcgarr.github.io/_posts/2022-03-16-type-confusion-part-2.md

 dataviewObj = new DataView(new ArrayBuffer(0x100));

 // Set data in the buffer
-dataviewObj.setUint32(0x0, 0x41414141, true);	// Set, at an offset of 0 in the buffer, the value 0x41414141 and specify litte-endian (true)
+dataviewObj.setUint32(0x0, 0x41414141, true);	// Set, at an offset of 0 in the buffer, the value 0x41414141 and specify little-endian (true)
 ```

 Notice the level of control we have in respect to the amount of data, the type of data, and the offset of the data in the buffer we can set/retrieve.